tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: rewrite panel dispenser cond to no longer need combo condition
 				- DONE: elimn combo condition
 				- DONE: clean up comments
-			- TBD: investigte need for StateItemInRoomCond
+			- INPROC: investigte need for StateItemInRoomCond
+				- DONE: refeacto pre_action() with update for 'pre_act_timer' case
+				- DONE: test
+				- TBD: clean-up comments
 	- TBD: update cond & mach to assume "pass" result if cond not listed
 		- EXAMPLE: in dispense_panel_mach , should not need broach_dispensed_cond
 		- NOTE: need to address this in run_mach() cond_check() => False if no cond == True